The Best Rivers In Ontario For Trout And Steelhead

 The Humber River has some great brown trout and brook trout in the upper sections of the river.

-The other issue with the upper Humber River is the close proximity to a population of over 5 million people and the fact that there is no catch and release sections on this river.
+The other issues with the upper Humber River are its close proximity to a population of over 5 million people and the fact that there are no catch-and-release sections on this river.
 It is poorly managed and now has limited trout in the upper section.

 Thanks to people eating what they catch combined with the Ministry of Natural Resources lowering or stopping the stocking of brown trout on the upper river, what once was a very good trout river to fish is now a very tough river to catch trout on.